Tidal Love numbers for regular black holes: conclusions

 The study yields rich and revealing results.
-First, for all three classes of RBHs, the TLNs are generically non-zero under scalar, vector, and axial gravitational perturbations, in stark contrast to classical \ccr{GR} BHs.
+First, for all three classes of RBHs, the TLNs are generically nonzero under scalar, vector, and axial gravitational perturbations, in stark contrast to classical GR BHs.
 This directly confirms that the nontrivial core structures of RBHs (e.g., the de Sitter core of Bardeen BH or the Minkowski core of sub-Planckian curvature BH) significantly affect their tidal response.
 Second, the TLNs strongly depend on the perturbation type and multipole \( l \).
 For instance, in scalar perturbations of Bardeen BH, the \( l=0 \) TLNs are negative and free of logarithms, whereas \( l=1 \) exhibits logarithmic structure.
 Third, a key finding is the ubiquitous presence of logarithmic running.
-In many cases, first-order corrections do not contain logarithms, but second- or third-order corrections produce TLNs of the form \( K \sim \text{constant} + \beta \log r \).
-This logarithmic term \( \beta \) renders the TLNs scale-dependent, analogous to running couplings in quantum field theory, suggesting an underlying renormalization-group structure even in classical gravity systems.
+In many cases, first-order corrections do not contain logarithms, but second- or third-order corrections produce TLNs of the form \( K \sim \text{constant} + \beta \ln r \).
+We have shown that these logarithms require a renormalized definition of the Love numbers at a reference scale and lead to a classical RG running, which we derived explicitly.

-These findings have significant physical implications.
-Non-zero TLNs provide direct theoretical guidance for distinguishing RBHs from classical ones via GW observations.
-Future observatories, such as LISA \cite{LISA:2017pwj}, Taiji \cite{Ruan:2018tsw} or TianQin \cite{TianQin:2020hid}, may detect these tidal imprints during binary black hole mergers.
-The emergence of logarithmic terms further links TLNs to quantum gravity concepts like asymptotic safety, indicating that BHs’ tidal responses may encode high-energy quantum gravitational signatures.
+From an astrophysical perspective, we highlighted that current weak-field and intermediate-field observations do not generically impose stringent bounds on the deviation parameters of these RBHs.
+At the same time, the analytic relations derived here between the quadrupolar TLNs and the deviation parameters provide a useful framework for translating prospective tidal-response constraints into bounds on $(q,\alpha_0,\xi)$.
+In this sense, the present results offer a concrete comparative benchmark for future phenomenological studies of RBHs.
+Even when inspiral phasing or ringdown observables ultimately provide tighter bounds on deviations from classical BH geometries, the TLNs studied here remain of independent interest as complementary diagnostics of the compact-object response.